 Transportation Deficient facility on defined in Chapter 163, 1880, E.S.
-Transportation neitigation are securities into a perfectable of Information purpose only.
-Transportation neitigation are securities into a perfectable of the Master DRI Irest.
-All transportation intigation are assessed at the Incremental DRI Irest.
+Transportation neitigation associated in consecution are presented for information purpose only.
+Transportation neitigation associated in seventural two applicable of the Master DRI Irevi.
+All transportation intigation are associated at the Incremental DRI Irevi.

-Subject to adjustment based on Developer's estimated community capture rate (Daily = 70%, Peak Hour = 66%) of a new broken.
+Roadway Network based on Developer's estimated community capture rate (Daily = 70%, Peak Hour = 66%) of a new hown.
 Subject to adjustment based on Master Traffic Study Updates per Master Development Order.